 - Coat an 8X8 baking dish with coconut oil or cooking spray.
 Add oatmeal mixture to dish.

 - Top with mix-ins and gently fold in.
-Bake at 350F for approximately 30 minutes.
+Bake at 350F for approximately 30 minutes.¼ cup chocolate chips

 Notes

-- Chocolate Chip Cookie: Add in 1 tablespoon chocolate chips for single serve or ¼ cup for full recipe.
+- Chocolate Chip Cookie: Add 1 tablespoon chocolate chips for a single serving or ¼ cup for the full recipe.

-- Matcha: Add in 1 teaspoon of matcha for single serve or 4 teaspoon for full recipe.
+- Matcha: Add 1 teaspoon of matcha for a single serving or 4 teaspoon for a full recipe.

-- Double Chocolate Brownie: Add in 2 tablespoon cacao powder + 1 teaspoon chocolate chips for single serve or ½ cup cacao powder plus 4 teaspoon chocolate chips for full recipe.
+- Double Chocolate Brownie: Add 2 tablespoon cacao powder + 1 teaspoon chocolate chips for a single serving or ½ cup cacao powder plus 4 teaspoon chocolate chips for a full recipe.

-- Blueberry Lemon: Add ¼ cup blueberries plus 1 tablespoon lemon juice for single serve or 1 cup blueberries plus ¼ cup lemon juice for full recipe.
+- Blueberry Lemon: Add ¼ cup blueberries plus 1 tablespoon lemon juice for a single serve or 1 cup blueberries plus ¼ cup lemon juice for a full recipe.

 Emily